SnowLire/snow-personal/README.md

 My personal osu! skin.
-Changes come irregularly.
+Changes come as I see fit.

 [Download](https://github.com/SnowLire/snow-personal/archive/refs/heads/master.zip)

-Unzip it into your osu!
+Extract the `snow-personal` folder from the archive into your osu!
 Skins folder, usually located in `%localappdata%\osu!\Skins` on Windows, and reload your skins with `Ctrl-Alt-Shift-s`